sanic-org/sanic/guide/content/en/guide/running/development.md

 - `app` - The Sanic application instance.
 This is the same instance that is passed to the `sanic` CLI.
 - `sanic` - The `sanic` module.
 This is the same module that is imported when you run `import sanic`.
-- `Sanic` - The `Sanic` class.
-This is the same class that is imported when you run `from sanic import Sanic`.
+- `do` - A function that will create a mock `Request` object and pass it to your application.
+This is useful for testing your application from the REPL.
 - `client` - An instance of `httpx.Client` that is configured to make requests to your application.
 This is useful for testing your application from the REPL. **Note:** This is only available if `httpx` is installed in your environment.
-- `do` - A function that will create a mock `Request` object and pass it to your application.
-This is useful for testing your application from the REPL.

 ### Async/Await support